Slingshot

 Click to edit and select a share to store database backups.
 This is often a share for which only an administrator or secondary administrator is granted permission (typically named “sys-management”).

-Save and click the Slingshot menu item again to Initialize ShareBrowser Server and Slingshot.
+Save and then click the Slingshot menu item again to initialize ShareBrowser Server and Slingshot.

-Initializing requires a dedicated system share for the active automation engine.
-The share needs to be in the Reserved permission mode, recommended with at least 200 GiB available for system use.
+Initialization requires a dedicated system share for the active automation engine.
+The share needs to be in the Reserved permission mode, recommended with at least 512 GiB available for system use (typically named “sys-reserved”).

-If an existing database is to be restored, the previously exported backup may be uploaded or an existing backup on EVO may be selected.
-Click the dots at the Component Databases card to import an existing database.
+If an existing database is to be restored, a previously exported backup may be uploaded, or an existing backup on EVO may be selected.
+Click the dots at the Component databases card to import an existing database.

 Select “Upload file” to drag and drop or browse for the database backup file on your workstation, or select “Use restore location” to import from an existing backup location on EVO.